skorokithakis/catt/README.rst

 Cast All The Things allows you to send videos from many, many online sources (YouTube, Vimeo, and a few hundred others) to your Chromecast.
-It also allows you to cast local files or tell Chromecast to render URLs.
+It also allows you to cast local files or render websites.

 Installation